Other situations that may affect your coverage

 If a covered family member lives away from home

-Coverage is dependent upon whether the plan option offers service in that area.
-If your covered family member does not live with you (for instance, you have a child away at school), please contact Member Services to confirm whether service is available.
+Coverage depends on whether the plan option you are enrolled in as a retiree offers service in the area where you live.
+If your covered family member does not live with you (for instance, you have a child away at school), please contact Cigna Customer Service to confirm whether service is available where your family member lives.
 (See service area in Key terms.)

 If you die

-Children of deceased employees or retirees may continue participation as long as they are an eligible family member.
-If your surviving spouse remarries, eligibility for your children also ends.
+Children of deceased employees or retirees may continue participation as long as they are an eligible family member and are not eligible to be enrolled in Medicare as their primary medical plan.
+If your surviving spouse remarries, eligibility for your stepchildren also ends.
+Special rules may apply to family members of individuals who become retirees due to disability.
+See Suspended Retiree below.